stephenhuh/shellconfig/README.md

 * CMD + / -> Find Cursor
 * CMD + Arrows -> move between tabs

-#Webstorm Config
+# Webstorm Config
 Goal is to emulate personal vim setup but use Webstorm's best features e.g. autocomplete and go-to :(
 - Use IDEAVIM, there should be a .rc file in this repo for this purpose.
-- Use TMUX in the Terminal tab in Webstorm, should respond well with ZSH and everything already setup.
+- Use TMUX in the Terminal tab in Webstorm, should respond well in JetBrains software with ZSH and everything already setup if all other steps were finished.
 - Use :e to abuse buffers.
 - Shift-Shift is the way to go for CTRL-P like emulation